kskarthik/go-ifsc/README.md

 # TODO 📝

-Provide a REST API along with CLI for search & validation
+- [ ] Provide a REST API for search & validation
+- [ ] Improve the search logic
+- [ ] handle the search command param properly

+# Credits

+- Thanks to [Razorpay IFSC](https://github.com/razorpay/ifsc/releases) for the csv dump